What is the Difference Between Czech and Slovak?

 The 20th century was a turbulent time for the Czech Republic, in which the country’s cultural identity was heavily shaped by two World Wars, Communism, and many social and artistic restrictions.

 Historically, there were two main dialects of the Czech language: Western (Bohemian) and Eastern (Moravian).
 But when Czechoslovakia was created in 1918, both dialects (Czechoslovak language) were combined into one official standard form of language—Czech.
-Although many Moravians continue to speak a distinct dialect known as Moravian, most people living in both countries can understand each other.
+Although many Moravians continue to speak a distinct dialect, Moravian, most people in both countries can understand each other.

-However, some words are different and are used according to the region or social status.
+However, some words differ and are used according to the region or social status.
 For example, koláč means cake in Prague but pie elsewhere; bankomat refers to an ATM in Prague but a cash point elsewhere; nádraží means train station in Prague but bus stop elsewhere; etcetera.

 Czechs and Slovaks – The Two Sides of the Same Coin